• Skip to primary navigation

 The master’s program will provide students with the necessary skills to perform

-this function teaches you to effectively use critical thinking and problem-solving
+this function teaches you to use critical thinking and problem-solving effectively

 abilities.